JeffMichaelB/yuka-test/README.md

 ## Overview

-This project uses [OpenFoodFacts](https://fr.openfoodfacts.org/) API and allows to :
+This project uses [OpenFoodFacts](https://fr.openfoodfacts.org/) API and allows you to :

-- Scan a product ( possibility to set the torch mode )
+- Scan a product ( torch mode available )
-- View the nutritional value of the scanned product
+- See the nutritional values of the scanned product
-- Visualise the scan history
+- View the history of scanned products
-- Add a scanned product to favorites
+- Manage your favorites products

 &nbsp;